- 1Spain: An attractive country for investment

 - Where the claims indicated in point (iii) have not been paid, if the debtor agrees to submit to a 5-year payment plan (in this case, the debtor will be released from all of his/her claims except for public claims, alimony claims, post-insolvency order claims and preferred claims).

-26A Limited Liability Entrepreneur can achieve that his/her liability and any creditor’s action, stemming from business or professional debts, do not extend to the exempt asset, as an exception to what is provided for in article 1911 of the Civil Code and article 6 of the Commercial Code, in accordance with article 8.2 of the Entrepreneurs Law and provided that this absence of connection is disclosed in the manner established in that Law.
+26A Limited Liability Entrepreneur can limit his/her liability stemming from business or professional debts, as an exception to what is provided for in article 1911 of the Civil Code and article 6 of the Commercial Code, in accordance with article 8.2 of the Entrepreneurs Law and provided that this absence of connection is disclosed in the manner established in that Law.